 - ‘Entree’ – For young people wanting to access hospitality focused work experience or to give STREAT a try before committing to a longer program.

 - ‘Main Course’ – A 20 week fully supported program including on-the-job training and mentoring, a Life Skills program, creative and social activities, individual case support (including linkages to specialist service providers), and a Certificate II in Kitchen Operations through our Education Partner, Melbourne Polytechnic.

 - ‘STREATs Ahead’ – A program supporting the transition of STREAT graduates into open employment.
 Our current partners in this program are the Fonda Mexican chain, Epicure and The Riverland Group.
 Soon we hope to offer a fully supported Certificate III program / apprenticeship program, allowing young people to train as fully qualified chefs and bakers.
 STREAT extends its continuing thanks to our incredible employment partners, each of whom run amazing businesses that are now actively supporting young people to make sustainable, positive change in their lives.

 A typical week at STREAT in Main Course

-In a typical week at STREAT our Main Course trainees will be involved in a group-based life skills program, TAFE and getting their qualifications, work experience in any one of our cafes or production kitchen, group-based creative and social activities, or having individual support sessions with our Youth Program team (which might include working through major issues like housing, drug and alcohol abuse, mental health, legal).
+In a typical week at STREAT our Main Course trainees will be involved in a group-based work readiness program, TAFE and getting their qualifications, work experience in any one of our cafes or production kitchen, group-based creative and social activities, or having individual support sessions with our Youth Program team (which might include working through major issues like housing, drug and alcohol abuse, mental health, legal).
 All programs are integrated, flexible and ‘wrap’ around a trainee.

-The group-based life skills program has key modules on emotional management, problem solving, healthy relationships, communication, and conflict management.
+The group-based work readiness program has key modules on emotional management, problem solving, healthy relationships, communication, and conflict management.
 Working with our Youth Programs Team, trainees also develop their personal goals at the start of each program, and then a self-management plan which we use through-out their transition to open employment.

 For more detail, you can contact the Youth Programs team on: